Intellectually curious & academically ambitious

 An Oratory parent

-We are celebrating another year of excellent A Level exam results with the majority of our pupils gaining entry to their first choice universities.
+2021 sees another year of excellent A Level exam results with the majority of our pupils gaining entry to their first choice universities.

 Our Library is a welcoming centre for study and resources within the school.
 It is a place which aims to encourage curiosity and exploration across all year groups.
 There is an informal seating area where books, daily newspapers, and magazines may be read in comfort: reading for pleasure is a priority.
 The Library also provides excellent support for independent learning and helps to promote academic attainment by maximising the effectiveness of pupils’ and teachers’ work through the provision and management of resources.